 Defining "Complete Application" for Vesting Purposes

-The following links to significant State Supreme Court and Court of Appeals decisions address vested rights in various land use contexts.
+Below are summaries and links to significant State Supreme Court and Court of Appeals decisions that address vested rights in various land use contexts.
 The list is in chronological order.

 Any stormwater management program adopted pursuant to the state-issued NPDES permit is not a “land use control ordinance” and therefore vesting principles do not apply.